-Research projects are supported by the Agricultural Experiment Station and by state, federal and private grants and contracts.
-A well-trained faculty, many of them registered professional engineers with research, consulting and design experience, guide the graduate students' activities and plan programs to meet students' needs.
+Research projects are supported by the Oklahoma Agricultural Experiment Station and by state, federal and private grants and contracts.
+Well-trained faculty members, many of whom are registered professional engineers with research, consulting and design experience, guide the graduate students' activities and plan programs to meet students' needs.
 Graduate students design experiments and special equipment to conduct their work.
-They are expected to demonstrate, by supporting research or by designs, the ability to identify a problem, define alternatives, propose a solution, organize a design or an experimental investigation, manage the project to completion and report the results through peer-reviewed papers and professional presentations..
+They are expected to demonstrate, by supporting research or by designs, the ability to identify a problem, define alternatives, propose a solution, organize a design or an experimental investigation, manage the project to completion and report the results through peer-reviewed papers and professional presentations.

 Admission Requirements.
-Admission to either the Master of Science or Doctor of Philosophy degree program requires graduation from an engineering curriculum accredited by the Accreditation Board for Engineering and Technology.
+Admission to either the Master of Science or Doctor of Philosophy degree program requires graduation from an engineering curriculum accredited by the Engineering Accreditation Commission of ABET (www.abet.org).
 Students without accredited degrees may be admitted provisionally and may be required to take additional courses.
 A student must be accepted by an adviser in the department prior to official admission to the graduate program.